noobwarrior-org/noobwarrior/README.md

 Good samitarians, private investigators & law enforcement.
 This is discussed in the disclaimer below.
 I made this program for a legitimate use case, and if there are people who abuse it in order to commit crimes, then maybe it makes more sense to put them behind bars instead of blaming the people who created the program.

 ### How can I contribute to the project?
 Great question.
-Having knowledge of both C++ and how the guts of Roblox work would help a lot.
+Having knowledge of both C++ and the guts of Roblox would help a lot.
 Raising awareness for the project also works.
-Please make sure you're talking about it to people who would actually seem like they're interested, not someone who would be there just to annoy us all.
+Please make sure you're talking about it to people who would actually seem like they're interested, not someone who would be there just to annoy people.

 If you meet the criteria for programming as I mentioned, well, I don't have a Discord server for this right now.
 Sorry